christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 Looking at the `q` plot (Q vectors), we see familar patterns—negative heads in particular are pretty impactful, suggesting that modifying the queries’ focus is key for steering the model away from inaccurate outputs.
 This signal shows up across early, middle, and late layers, possibly reflecting the model’s attempts to align with the “true belief”.

-The k plot (K vectors) is less clear, though heads like 14.1 and 17.2 show some influence.
-Finally, the v plot (V vectors) highlight a few key heads, with 22.1 and 22.2 standing out.
+The `k` plot (K vectors) is less clear, though heads like 14.1 and 17.2 show some influence.
+Finally, the `v` plot (V vectors) highlight a few key heads, with 22.1 and 22.2 standing out.
 Since Vs represent the actual information passed through attention, heads with influential Vs directly shape the model’s final predictions.

 The analysis reveals that some attention heads are consistently impactful across Qs, Ks, and Vs, while others are more specialized.
-For instance, head 23.5 influences both Qs and outputs, while head 2 targets Ks and Vs. In layer 17, head 3’s Q plot shows a subtle negative activation shift, indicating how the model adjusts its belief about the cat’s location.
-The head assigns high activation to box and lower to John, suggesting a balance between factual grounding and perspective-taking.
+For instance, head 23.5 influences both Qs and outputs, while head 2 targets Ks and Vs. In layer 17, head 3’s Q plot shows a subtle negative activation shift, indicating how the model adjusts its belief about the location of the `cat`.
+The head assigns high activation to `box` and lower to `John`, suggesting a balance between factual grounding and perspective-taking.
 This adjustment becomes clearer by layer 22, head 4, where the model confidently determines box as the true location, discounting John’s outdated belief.

 My hypothesis?
 Qs and Ks encode separate perspectives.
 Qs represent the model's mental model of the cat’s location from the perspective of the actors, Ks encode the objective reality, and Vs carry the actual belief being passed forward (true or false).
 Zs (output) then act as the final arbiter, integrating these signals into the model’s prediction.
 It’s this interaction—Qs driving belief updates, Ks grounding reality, and Vs carrying the nuanced information—that nudges the model toward its final answer.
 It's possible to see this play out at a finer scale with causal evidence at the QKVO dimension-level, where dimensions in the attention mechanism are input tokens.
 Let's see where I'm wrong.